-The information in this report that relates to the Giro Gold Project, other than the new results the subject of this report, has been previously reported by the Company in compliance with JORC 2012 in various market releases, with the last one being dated 26 May 2017.
+The information in this report that relates to the Giro Gold Project has been previously reported by the Company in compliance with JORC 2012 in various market releases, with the last one being dated 7 August 2017.
 The Company confirms that it is not aware of any new information or data that materially affects the information included in those earlier market announcements.